Festival du Voyageur

 The Festival du Voyageur is an annual 10-day winter festival that takes place in Winnipeg, Manitoba, Canada.
-The event is held during each February in Winnipeg's French quarter, Saint-Boniface, and is western Canada's largest winter festival.
+The event is held each February in Winnipeg's French quarter, Saint-Boniface, and is western Canada's largest winter festival.
 It celebrates Canada's fur-trading past and unique French heritage and culture through entertainment, arts and crafts, music, exhibits, and displays.

 The word "Voyageur" refers to those who worked for a fur-trading company and usually travelled by canoe.
 In the case of Festival du Voyageur, the title of "Official Voyageur" is given to ambassadors of the festival.

 History

-The idea for a winter festival to celebrate Manitoba's Francophonie was first proposed by Georges Forest, who became the first official "Voyageur" in 1967.
+The idea for a winter festival to celebrate Manitoba's Francophonie was first proposed in 1967 by Georges Forest, who became the first official "Voyageur".
 The proposal was put forth to the then-City of St. Boniface, but the city's offer was insufficient.

 In the summer of 1969, mayor of St. Boniface Ed Turner, along with city council, granted their support under the condition that Festival became an incorporated organization.
 Judge Robert Trudel became the first president of Festival du Voyageur.
-Festival du Voyageur Inc. was incorporated under the Companies Act of Manitoba on 18 December 1969.
+Festival du Voyageur Inc. was incorporated under the Companies Act of Manitoba on December 18, 1969.
 It received a city grant of $35,000 but had to give back all profits up to $35,000.

-At a press conference held on 13 January 1970, mayor Turner announced that the city of Saint-Boniface would present a festival honouring the Voyageur of the fur-trading era, in celebration of Manitoba's centennial.
+At a press conference held on January 13, 1970, mayor Turner announced that the city of Saint-Boniface would present a festival honouring the Voyageur of the fur-trading era, in celebration of Manitoba's centennial.
 The first Festival du Voyageur took place that year from February 26 to March 1, at Provencher Park, with an estimated attendance of 50,000 people.
 Acting as an 'ambassador' for the event, Georges Forest promoted the event by wearing clothing that represented the Voyageurs.
 This initiated the tradition of "Official Voyageurs", which continues to this day.
-The 1970 festival lasted four days and featured the walk down Provencher Boulevard, the Governor's Bal and the Voyageur Trading Post.
+The 1970 festival lasted four days and featured the walk down Provencher Boulevard, the Governor's Bal, and the Voyageur Trading Post.

-A large number of attendees required an unforeseen level of expenditure by festival organizers; by the festival's conclusion, the organization had debt in excess of C$40,000.
+A large number of attendees required an unforeseen level of expenditure by festival organizers; by the festival's conclusion, the organization had debt in excess of $40,000.
 To remedy their financial situation, the organizers held horse races as a fundraiser in conjunction with the 1971 festival.
 The 1971 festival was a success, drawing nearly 200,000 guests.
 However, instead of resolving the financial situation, the fundraiser pushed the organization further into debt.

 The snow sculpture that won the 1971 event was of a pair of boots and a toque.
 This sculpture inspired the creation of a mascot, Léo La Tuque, who was introduced in 1972 and became the trademark of Festival du Voyageur.